terrymyy-zz/InsightCodingChallenge/README.md

 # InsightCodingChallenge
-This is a Java project created for Insight Coding Challenge, finished on 2016/04/04.
+This is a Java project created by Yaoyu Ma(terrymyy) for Insight Coding Challenge, finished on 2016/04/04.
 Mission detail can be found in: https://github.com/InsightDataScience/coding-challenge

 This project consists of 5 classes(.java):